 3. Cullen Skink

 What is Cullen skink you might ask?
 Cullen skink is a wholesome Scottish soup made of smoked haddock, potatoes, and onions.
 This soup is thick and creamy and usually served with Scottish bread loaves.
-As a result, this soup is very filling and even can be consumed as a main dish.
-Cullen skink is definitely a top food to try in Edinburgh if you’re here during one of our chillier months.
+As a result, it’s very filling and could even be a main dish.

 Where to get it: Teuchters Landing